anonbitco/checkerchain-subnet/docs/running_miner_or_vali.md

 - [ ] Is your firewall or VPS provider allowing inbound traffic on that port?
 - [ ] Is your miner process running in the background (PM2 recommended)?
 - [ ] Are you using the correct netuid and wallet keys?

----

-Let me know if you'd like to auto-check port status in Python or bash as well.